MattPicDev/mtg-collection-builder/README.md

 3. **Select a set** from the main page to start adding cards

 4. **Choose your input method**:
-   - **Grid View**: See all cards at once with individual quantity inputs and sorting options
+   - **Grid View**: See all cards at once with individual quantity inputs, organized controls for better workflow
    - **Rapid Mode**: Lightning-fast keyboard-driven entry with streamlined progress tracking

 5. **Enter quantities** for each card you own: